Many people know spying on their spouse’s device is a dreadful idea.

 If you’re still not sold on all the reasons why you shouldn’t be spying on your partner, perhaps doing the deed is what will get rid of the itch.

-And like we mentioned before, we understand just how prevalent infidelity is.
+And as we mentioned before, we understand just how prevalent infidelity is.